jacksonh1/slim_conservation_benchmark/README.md

 I cannot release iupred here because it is not open source (however it is free for academic users)
 <br>

 3 different python tools were used to perform the benchmark analysis contained in 2 different environments.
-Be careful to set up the environments correctly and read the readme files in the `src` subdirectories for more information. to set up the environments, follow the instructions in the [./environment/readme.md](./environment/readme.md) file.
+Be careful to set up the environments correctly and read the readme files in the `src` subdirectories for more information. to set up the environments, follow the instructions in the [./environment](./environment) readme file.

 <!-- ### reproducing the benchmark
 To reproduce the benchmark, you will need to set up the environments described above.
 To make this as reproducible as possible, I've included copies of the `slim_conservation` source code in this repo (in the [tools](./tools) directory) so that the exact version of the code used in the benchmark is available.
 The `kibby` code is not included here, but you can find it at the link above.